-Where a boxer or other Person who has been declared Ineligible violates the prohibition against participation during Ineligibility described in Article 10.14.1, the results of such participation shall be Disqualified and a new period of Ineligibility equal in length to the original period of Ineligibility shall be added to the end of the original period of Ineligibility.
-The new period of Ineligibility, including a reprimand and no period of Ineligibility, may be adjusted based on the boxer's or other Person's degree of Fault and other circumstances of the case.
-The determination of whether a boxer or other Person has violated the prohibition against participation, and whether an adjustment is appropriate, shall be made by the Anti-Doping Organisation whose Results Management led to the imposition of the initial period of Ineligibility.
-This decision may be appealed under Article 13.
+Where an Athlete or other Person who has been declared Ineligible violates the prohibition against participation during Ineligibility described in Article 10.14.1, the results of such participation shall be Disqualified and a new period of Ineligibility equal in length to the original period of Ineligibility shall be added to the end of the original period of Ineligibility.
+The new period of Ineligibility, including a reprimand and no period of Ineligibility, may be adjusted based on the Athlete's or other Person's degree of Fault and other circumstances of the case.
+The determination of whether an Athlete or other Person has violated the prohibition against participation, and whether an adjustment is appropriate, shall be made by the Anti-Doping Organisation whose Results Management led